J O S E P H J O S E P H

 --amend

 Amends the most recent commit.
-Most commonly, this is used to change the commit message, but it can also be used to add additional (staged) changes to the most recent commit.
+Commonly used to change the commit message, but it can also be used to add additional (staged) changes to the most recent commit.
 Changes the commit SHA.

 # Amend commit message for most recent commit